Artorias1678/Final-Synergy/index.md

+---
+layout: default
+title: Reverse Engineering the Dota 2 Patch Meta
+---

 # Reverse Engineering the Dota 2 Patch Meta

+Every Dota patch reshapes the battlefield.
+Heroes rise, drafts evolve, and new strategies emerge.

+But what actually defines a meta?

-Using 250,000 high-MMR matches, this project analyzes hero synergy, patch enablers, and counter-strategies in the current meta.
+Using 250,000 high-MMR matches from the current patch, this analysis goes beyond raw winrates to uncover:

+- Which hero combinations truly overperform
+- Which heroes act as structural enablers
+- And who quietly counters the patch’s strongest anchors

 ---

-## 1. Dataset & Objective

-- 250,000 matches
-- Current patch
-- High MMR only
-- Goal: Identify statistically significant hero synergies and patch-defining heroes.

----

-## 2. Are Heroes Balanced?
+## Are Heroes Actually Imbalanced?

+Before analyzing synergy, we need context.

 ![Hero Winrate Distribution](images/hero_winrate.png)

-Most heroes cluster around 50% winrate, indicating that major deviations are likely due to structural synergy rather than individual imbalance.
+Most heroes cluster around a 50% winrate.
+The patch appears balanced at an individual level.

+So if certain combinations dramatically outperform expectations — that’s not coincidence.

+That’s structure.

 ---

-## 3. Quantifying Synergy
+## Measuring True Synergy

+Raw winrate isn’t enough.

-We define synergy using a Z-score:
+Instead, synergy was quantified using a statistical Z-score:

 Z = (Observed - Expected) / Standard Error

-This adjusts for:
+This controls for:
+- Baseline hero strength
 - Unequal sample sizes
-- Baseline hero strength
 - Random variance

+Only statistically significant deviations were considered.

 ---

-## 4. Strongest Hero Synergies
+## The Strongest Hero Synergies

 ![Top Synergies](images/top_synergy.png)

-These combinations significantly outperform expectations even after statistical correction.
+Several combinations significantly outperform expectations.

+Patterns emerge:

+- Mobility-based pairings
+- Scaling cores with structural support
+- Tempo anchors forming flexible compositions

+These aren’t just strong heroes.
+They’re structurally compatible.

 ---

-## 5. Patch Enablers
+## Patch Enablers: Who Defines the Meta?

+Some heroes don’t just win — they elevate others.

 ![Top Enablers](images/enablers.png)

-Heroes like Razor and Drow Ranger consistently amplify teammate performance, suggesting they act as structural anchors in the patch.
+Razor emerges as the strongest synergy anchor in the patch.

+Other high-ranking enablers include:
+- Drow Ranger
+- Omniknight
+- Invoker
+- Chaos Knight

+These heroes consistently form statistically significant pairings across diverse teammates.

+They don’t just fit into drafts — they shape them.

 ---

-## 6. Countering the Meta Anchor
+## Countering the Meta Anchor

+Every dominant hero has weaknesses.

 ![Razor Counters](images/razor_counters.png)

-While Razor defines the patch, burst and lockdown heroes significantly suppress his winrate.
+While Razor thrives in sustained engagements, burst-heavy and lockdown heroes significantly reduce his winrate.

+Notable counters include:
+- Pudge
+- Legion Commander
+- Invoker
+- Drow Ranger

+The data suggests that while the patch rewards tempo dominance, it remains vulnerable to decisive control and single-target pressure.

 ---

-## 7. Conclusion
+## Final Takeaways

-This analysis reveals:
+From 250,000 matches, three structural patterns emerge:

+1. The patch is balanced at an individual hero level.
+2. True power lies in statistically significant synergy.
+3. Meta-defining heroes can still be strategically countered.

-- The patch favors structured scaling compositions.
+The current patch favors structured scaling and tempo control — but only when drafts are built intelligently.

-- Certain heroes act as synergy anchors.
-- Even dominant heroes have statistically reliable counters.
+Full code and analysis available in the repository.